proplot-dev/proplot/docs/tutorial1.rst

 Plotting commands
 -----------------

-In ProPlot, axes plotting commands like `~matplotlib.axes.Axes.contourf`, `~matplotlib.axes.Axes.pcolormesh`, `~matplotlib.axes.Axes.plot`
-work just like they do in matplotlib, but with several new features.
+In ProPlot, axes plotting commands like `~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.contourf`, and `~matplotlib.axes.Axes.pcolormesh` work just like they do in matplotlib – but with several added features.
+These features are a strict *superset* of the existing matplotlib API.
 There are also a few new plotting commands, like `~proplot.axes.Axes.heatmap`, `~proplot.axes.Axes.area`, and `~proplot.axes.Axes.areax`.
 For details on these features, see :ref:`Plotting wrappers` and :ref:`Color usage`.

 .. code:: ipython3

     import proplot as plot
-    f, axs = plot.subplots(axwidth=1.5, ncols=2, nrows=2, share=False)
+    f, axs = plot.subplots(axwidth=1.7, ncols=2, nrows=2, share=False)
     cycle = plot.Cycle('blues', 5)
     data = np.random.rand(10,10)
     axs[0].plot(data, cycle=cycle, lw=3)